 I believed a past partner when he laughed at my small boobs and ridiculed them, telling me they weren’t nice and allowed myself to become insecure.
-I’ve tried just about every diet going and on more occasions than I care to admit have I calorie restricted myself.
+I’ve tried just about every diet going and on more occasions, than I care to admit have I calorie restricted myself.
 I’ve not trusted my body or my appetite.
 I have told myself my body isn’t good enough.
 That I need to lose weight, be leaner, perkier all whilst needing bigger breasts to be sexy.
-I wished to feel sexier but at the same time pulled apart at my so-called flaws.
+I wished to feel sexier all the while pulling apart my so-called flaws.

-My body slowly started to change & so did my confidence to it.
+My body slowly started to change & so did my confidence in it.
 I started to embrace my small boobs and my larger hips.
 I learnt to love being a pear shape.
-I’m no longer wishing for bigger boobs or to be hourglass.
+I’m no longer wishing for bigger boobs or to be an hourglass.
 I’m embracing my femininity, not by looking a certain way but knowing my body is good enough as it is.
 That I’m more than my body or my looks.
 That it’s OK to want to feel sexy, confidence and feminine but that means not changing my body but embracing it.

 Can I say I love all of my body?
 Hell no, but I’m getting there.
 I’ve spent 17 years hating on it so I’m not expecting it to happen overnight.
 What I do know is I’m starting too and you should too.
 My confidence is higher than it’s ever been and my self-esteem is growing all the time.
 I didn’t worry about the size of my chest on this photo shoot.
-I didn’t feel the need for a push up bra or padding, because I’m embracing my femininity exactly as it is.
+I didn’t feel the need for a push-up bra or padding because I’m embracing my femininity exactly as it is.
 I didn’t worry about my shape because I’m more than my body.
-I haven’t gone on a diet, in fact I’m now anti-diet.
+I haven’t gone on a diet, in fact, I’m now anti-diet.